Fixing It in Post: A Comparative Study of LLM Post-Training Data Quality and Model Performance: Quality Analysis of Tulu and SmolTalk via Magpie Annotations

 Conversely, SmolTalk exhibits a more conversation-centric distribution.
 Editing, creative writing, brainstorming, and advice seeking constitute around 30\% of the dataset, significantly more than in Tulu.
 Although SmolTalk maintains substantial math (23\%) and coding (13\%) segments, its overall emphasis clearly lies in open-domain interactions, aligning with its goal of training conversationally fluent yet compact (\emph{``smol"}) chat models.

-These differences are also reflected in conversational turn structures (see \refig{fig:turn_structure}).
+These differences are also reflected in the conversational turn structures shown in \refig{fig:turn_structure}.
 Tulu is predominantly single-turn (95\%), while SmolTalk primarily comprises multi-turn interactions (70\%).
 A corresponding breakdown of multi-turn samples by task category is provided in \refig{fig:turn_by_category}.
 Notably, Tulu almost entirely lacks multi-turn math samples and contains only a small fraction of multi-turn coding and information seeking samples.
-In contrast, SmolTalk contains multi-turn samples even for math and coding (e.g., iterative rewriting of formulas and follow-up questions), mostly sourced from Magpie-Ultra, containing 3-turn samples for coding, math, and creative tasks.
+In contrast, SmolTalk contains multi-turn samples even for math and coding (e.g., iterative rewriting of formulas and follow-up questions), mostly sourced from Magpie-Ultra which contains 3-turn samples for coding, math, and creative tasks.
+We provide a more detailed analysis of turn types and conversation lengths by task category in \refapp{app:turn_types_and_conversation_lengths}.

 These annotation insights show that the two datasets occupy complementary regions of the instruction space: Tulu specializes in rigorous, structured problem-solving tasks, whereas SmolTalk broadens coverage through richer, more interactive conversational samples.